-- currently available treatments; - study objective and need for scientific evaluation of a new drug; - information on the new drug from previous studies (efficacy, safety...);

-- number of patients to be enrolled and the duration of the study; - criteria to fulfil to be eligible for inclusion in the study; - patient's commitments during the study, i.e. time, compliance with studyspecific procedures and attendance at follow-up visits; - samples to be collected for laboratory tests and purpose of tests; - benefits and risks associated with study participation; - compensation for travel costs and provision of food during hospitalisation; - patients' rights regarding withdrawal, rescue treatment, additional information, etc.
+- currently available treatments; - study objective and need for scientific evaluation of a new drug; - information on fexinidazole from previous studies (efficacy, safety...); - number of patients to be enrolled and the duration of the study; - criteria to fulfil to be eligible for inclusion in the study; - patient's commitments during the study, i.e. time, compliance with study-specific procedures and attendance at follow-up visits; - samples to be collected for laboratory tests and purpose of tests; - benefits and risks associated with study participation; - compensation for travel costs and provision of food during hospitalisation; - patients' rights regarding withdrawal, rescue treatment, additional information, etc.

-If the patient wishes, s/he will be given time to discuss the information received with members of his/her community or family before giving consent.
-Written consent will be given after the information session (or later) by signing the form, provided the facilitator is convinced that the patient has fully understood what was explained.
+If the patient's legal representative wishes, s/he will be given time to discuss the information received with members of his/her community or family before giving consent.
+If s/he decides to agree to participate in the study, the patient's legal representative will give written consent after the information session (or later) by signing the form, provided the facilitator is convinced that the legal representative has fully understood what was explained.